stldo/gatsby-transformer-yaml-full/packages/gatsby-yaml-full-markdown/README.md

 # gatsby-yaml-full-markdown

-Plugin for `gatsby-transformer-yaml-full` to convert strings to Markdown nodes.
+Plugin for `gatsby-transformer-yaml-full` to convert Markdown fields to HTML using remark and remark-html.

 ## Install